Prunoideae/MitoFlex/README.md

 ## 5.2 filter

 Filter out fastq sequences of low quality, binary is written in Rust to ensure speed and data safety.
 The method will not output compressed clean data by default, and most workflow is designed to directly process with plain data format, clean data will be deleted after the workflow is done if `--keep-temp` option is not set.
-If you really need to output compressed format, you can modify `args.cleanq1 = ''` and `args.cleanq2 = ''` in the [MitoFlex.py](https://github.com/Prunoideae/MitoFlex/blob/5a56ab4f567dfc1109acc561d748e44d621af18e/MitoFlex.py#L210-L211) in code of `all`, in a complete run, or specify output data ends with `.gz`, in a direct call to filter method.

 ## 5.3 assemble

 Assemble the fastq file to output contigs.
-This method use Megahit for faster and better results, but since Megahit itself implemented a multi-kmer strategy to assemble data, it might take long (average 2h for a 5Gbps dataset) to assemble.
+This method use Megahit for faster and better results, but since Megahit itself implemented a multi-kmer strategy to assemble data, it might take long (average 40min for a 5Gbps dataset, ranging from 5min to 2h) to assemble.
 Reducing kmer steps, or disabling local assembly could shorten the time, but it's not recommended since it also increase the fragmentation of output contigs.
 Also, assemble process depends much more on data quality than the size of dataset, because it will take much more resources to process more contigs in each iteration, if final sequence itself is fragmentized.

 ## 5.4 findmitoscaf